PudreteDiablo/memorycard.js/README.md

 <br/><br/>

 ## Configuration
 The configuration is optional, but helps you to have more control about your *MemoryCard* use flow.
 Once you have the reference of the *MemoryCard Object*, just call the **config( )** method to set your preferences.
-The configuration is adaptative, so you can change the config while the game/app is running even if the current *MemoryCard Slots* was saved with different configuration. **It could be helpful but also dangerous, so be careful.**
+You will not able to change the configuration once the selected *MemoryCard* is loaded.

 ```js
 MemoryCard.config( config_object ) ;